scala-js/scala-js-website/_posts/news/2019-12-13-announcing-scalajs-1.0.0-RC2.md

 * Small tweaks in the JSEnv API
 * The Scala.js linker is now loaded by reflection into the sbt plugin, which solves issues with binary incompatible transitive dependencies such as Guava.

-We would also like to remind readers of the following important change that happened in 1.0.0-M5 and 1.0.0-M7, respectively:

-* Drop compatibility with sbt-crossproject v0.4.x and earlier (v0.5.0 or later is required)
-* With the default module kind `NoModule`, top-level exports are now exposed to JavaScript as top-level `var`s, rather than assigned as properties of the global object

 <!--more-->

 Please report any issues [on GitHub](https://github.com/scala-js/scala-js/issues).

 ## Preparations before upgrading from 0.6.x

-Before upgrading to 1.0.0-RC1, **we strongly recommend that you upgrade to Scala.js 0.6.31 or later**, and address all deprecation warnings.
+Before upgrading to 1.0.0-RC2, **we strongly recommend that you upgrade to Scala.js 0.6.31 or later**, and address all deprecation warnings.
-Since Scala.js 1.0.0-RC1 removes support for all the deprecated features in 0.6.x, it is easier to see the deprecation messages guiding you to the proper replacements.
+Since Scala.js 1.0.0-RC2 removes support for all the deprecated features in 0.6.x, it is easier to see the deprecation messages guiding you to the proper replacements.

 In particular, make sure that you explicitly use [`sbt-crossproject`](https://github.com/portable-scala/sbt-crossproject#migration-from-scalajs-default-crossproject) instead of the default `crossProject` implementation.
 The old `crossProject` is deprecated in 0.6.31, but it is easy to overlook deprecations in the build itself.